-Do you have an interest in chemistry and physics?
+Do you have an interest in shaping the environment of the future?
 Do you want to restore and protect the planet’s land and water resources?
-Then get your feet wet and your hands dirty in the Environmental Assessment and Restoration program.
-This two-year program will put you at the forefront of saving our planet.
+Then dig in and put your passion to work in the Environmental Assessment and Restoration program.
+This two-year program will put you at the forefront of environmental stewardship.

 In this practical, hands-on program focused on soil and water, your classroom theory will be reinforced with hands-on application during labs and fieldtrips that take you out into your future office – the great outdoors.
-Through a mix of science, law and technology, you’ll learn how to restore the resources our world depends on, improve water quality and reclaim abandoned industrial sites.Apply Now Grab and Go Information
+Through a mix of science, law and technology, you’ll learn how to restore the resources our world depends on and be part of the growing fields of remediation, reclamation and restoration.Apply Now Grab and Go Information

 - Environmental Assessment Officer